jaelyontway/ME396P-quant-bot/README.md

 - `simulation/targetSimDate.txt` – the simulation date override (auto-managed by the controller).

-## Generated data base for users trying
-However users need to manually find the contents of the news and update the dataset Check here for genereated database
+##you can see some of the news data in here
 ```
 data/data_base
 ```

-If user want to test a demo, use these data
+If user want to test a demo, use this data
 ```
 data/demo_data
 ```
-Use these docs when onboarding new contributors or when you need to verify the end‑to‑end data shapes before making code changes.